 Giving children “wings” involves nurturing them to become honest, self-aware and confident adults, responsible and accountable for their actions, committed to helping others and dedicated to giving back.
 It also means teaching them to create opportunities out of challenges.

-B. Ann Neviaser (MS Consumer Science 1985) has served on the School’s Board of Visitors since 1996.
+B. Ann Neviaser (MS 1985 Consumer Science) served on the School’s Board of Visitors from 1996-2003, at which time she became an emeritus member.
 She is president of Neviaser Investments, Inc., which owns and manages hotels and commercial real estate.
-She is vice chairman of the Wisconsin Higher Education Aids Board, secretary of the Edgewood College Board of Trustees and a member of the Madison Rotary Foundation.
-Neviaser is a former member of the Wisconsin Psychology Examining Board, a former public member and chair of the Wisconsin Medical Examining Board, and a current member of the Board of Trustees of Edgewood College.
+She has served her community in many ways, often in leadership positions including for the Wisconsin Higher Education Aids Board, the Edgewood College Board of Trustees, the Madison Rotary Foundation, the Wisconsin Psychology Examining Board, and the Wisconsin Medical Examining Board.
 She served over eight years on the Dane County Board and was the first woman to chair its Finance Committee.
-Speaking about her 100 Women Campaign gift, Neviaser noted that the new Human Ecology building should include space for research in areas that may not even have been discovered yet, as well as for ongoing programs.
-A UW-Madison Bascom Hill Society member, Neviaser previously provided philanthropic leadership for the Dean’s Office renovation and supported publication of the book, The Challenge of Constantly Changing Times: From Home Economics to Human Ecology at the University of Wisconsin-Madison, 1903 – 2003, by Consumer Science Professor Rima Apple.
+Speaking about her 100 Women Campaign gift, Ann noted that the new Human Ecology building should include space for research in areas that may not even have been discovered yet, as well as for ongoing programs.
+A UW Bascom Hill Society member, Ann has provided philanthropic leadership for the Dean’s Office renovation and supported publication of the book, The Challenge of Constantly Changing Times: From Home Economics to Human Ecology at the University of Wisconsin-Madison, 1903 – 2003, by Consumer Science Professor Rima Apple.

-It’s natural for a grandmother to lovingly boast of a grandchild’s accomplishments, but when her admiration comes with a testimonial about great determination, a strong work ethic and proven success, it’s clear why Kathryn “Katie” Lyn Nicholas (’08 BA Art History) was chosen by her grandmother, Nancy Johnson Nicholas (’55 BS Home Economics), for 100 Women recognition.
+It’s natural for a grandmother to lovingly boast of a grandchild’s accomplishments, but when her admiration comes with a testimonial about great determination, a strong work ethic and proven success, it’s clear why Kathryn “Katie” Lyn Nicholas (BA 2008 Art History) was chosen by her grandmother, Nancy Johnson Nicholas (BS 1955 Home Economics), for 100 Women recognition.
 Determined to blend artistic talents with a love of food, Katie moved from treks up Bascom Hill and navigating the streets of Chicago to complete a culinary degree from Kendall College.
-Returning to her home town of Milwaukee, she gained valuable experience working for several highly respected dining establishments including Bartolotta’s Lake Park Bistro and the Town Club of Fox Point, Wisconsin, before finding her current job with Burke Candy & Ingredients, a family-owned business known in Milwaukee for its gourmet confections.
+Returning to her home town of Milwaukee, she gained valuable experience working for several highly-respected dining establishments including Bartolotta’s Lake Park Bistro and the Town Club of Fox Point, Wisconsin, before finding a position with Burke Candy & Ingredients, a family-owned business known in Milwaukee for its gourmet confections.
 When not in the kitchen developing delectable candies or helping customers select the perfect gourmet assortment, Katie spends time with family and friends.
 When she opened her grandparent’s Christmas gift in 2013, she became the youngest 100 Women honoree and the fourth generation of her family to receive this special recognition.

-When Lori M. Nicholas (’83 BS Mathematics) became the first in her family to go to college she, knew it required working hard and setting ambitious goals, especially when women majoring in math was an anomaly.
+When Lori M. Nicholas (BS 1983 Mathematics) became the first in her family to go to college she knew it required working hard and setting ambitious goals, especially when women majoring in math was an anomaly.
 Needing to pay for college expenses Lori worked every summer and juggled classes and studying to work evenings and weekends.
-Lori’s hard work paid off when she was hired as an associate actuary with Milliman & Robertson, a prestigious actuarial firm in Milwaukee.
-Determined to secure the licensing needed to become an actuary, Lori passed the required exams to acquire her Member of the American Academy of Actuaries.
-Her professional success was even more impressive since early in her career she and her husband, David O. Nicholas (’83 BBA Finance, Information Systems), became the proud parents of a daughter, Kathryn L. Nicholas (’08 BA Art History).
-Crunching numbers isn’t Lori’s only claim to fame.
-One of her proudest accomplishments is starting and running a nonprofit youth girls basketball organization in Mequon, WI.
-She has been involved with this program for nearly 15 years.
-No wonder her mother-in-law, Nancy Johnson Nicholas (’55 BS Home Economics), decided a Christmas surprise announcing Lori’s recognition as a 100 Women honoree was the perfect way to acknowledge her many accomplishments and at the same time support Human Ecology’s Personal Finance program.
+Her hard work paid off when she was hired as an associate actuary with Milliman & Robertson, a prestigious firm in Milwaukee.
+Determined to secure her license, Lori passed the required exams to acquire her Member of the American Academy of Actuaries.
+Her professional success was even more impressive since early in her career she and her husband, David O. Nicholas (BBA 1983 Finance, Information Systems), became proud parents of a daughter, Kathryn L. Nicholas (BA 2008 Art History).
+One of her proudest accomplishments is starting a nonprofit youth girls’ basketball organization in Mequon, which she has been involved with for more than 15 years.
+No wonder her mother-in-law, Nancy Johnson Nicholas (BS 1955 Home Economics), decided a Christmas surprise announcing Lori’s recognition as a 100 Women honoree was the perfect way to acknowledge her many accomplishments and support Human Ecology’s Personal Finance program.

 Lynn S. Nicholas

-BBA, Finance & Marketing) followed in her parent’s footsteps when she earned her degree from the University of Wisconsin-Madison.
+Lynn S. Nicholas (BBA 1978 Finance & Marketing) followed in her parents’ footsteps when she earned her degree from the University of Wisconsin-Madison.
 She instilled her love of the UW in her children who have continued the family’s proud Badger legacy.
 As president of the Nicholas Family Foundation and executive director of the Ab Nicholas Scholarship Foundation, Lynn brings to life her family’s commitment to faith, family and education.
 She also is Senior Vice President of the Nicholas Company, a successful mutual fund firm started by her father.
 She is a Chartered Financial Analyst.
 Lynn has generously devoted time and talent serving on several local and state boards including Prevent Blindness-Wisconsin, the Zoological Society of Wisconsin, Columbia St. Mary’s Foundation, and the advisory boards of UW-Madison and UW-Milwaukee Schools of Business.
-Lynn’s 100 Women recognition was a surprise Christmas gift from her parents, Nancy Johnson Nicholas (’55 BS, Home Economics) and Albert “Ab” O. Nicholas (’52 BS, Economics, ’55 MBA).
-This special gift was their way of honoring Lynn’s commitment to family values and education.
-It was designated to Human Ecology’s Personal Finance Teaching Endowment Fund.
+Lynn’s 100 Women recognition was a surprise Christmas gift from her parents, Nancy Johnson Nicholas (BS 1955 Home Economics) and Albert “Ab” O. Nicholas (BS 1952 Economics; MBA 1955).
+This special gift was their way of honoring Lynn’s commitment to family values and education, and designated to Human Ecology’s Personal Finance Teaching Endowment Fund.

 Nancy Johnson Nicholas

-A 1955 graduate of the School, Nancy Johnson Nicholas and her husband, Albert “Ab” Nicholas, generously provided the $8 million lead gift to renovate and expand the Human Ecology Building.
+A 1955 graduate of the School of Home Economics, Nancy Johnson Nicholas and her husband, Albert “Ab” Nicholas (1931-2016) (BS 1952 Economics; MBA 1955), generously provided the $8 million lead gift to renovate and expand the Human Ecology building.
 Given in 2004, the gift is believed to be the largest single private gift ever made to a human ecology program.
-In announcing the gift, Nicholas said, “I believe in the School of Human Ecology’s mission of enhancing the quality of life for people in all economic situations … Helping to create a new learning environment under one roof that will benefit the students, the faculty, the staff and the collections is exciting.”
-Robin A. Douthitt, Dean of the School of Human Ecology, said, “I’m pleased that this lead gift comes from a Human Ecology alumna whose life and family exemplifies the importance of career, family, and community.
+In announcing the gift, Nancy said, “I believe in the School of Human Ecology’s mission of enhancing the quality of life for people in all economic situations.
+Helping to create a new learning environment under one roof that will benefit the students, the faculty, the staff and the collections is exciting.”
+Robin A. Douthitt, then Dean of the School of Human Ecology, said, “I’m pleased that this lead gift comes from a Human Ecology alumna whose life and family exemplifies the importance of career, family, and community.
 The Nicholas-Johnson family names evoke the same high values and integrity embodied in our school’s mission, its proud history, and exciting future.”
 Thanks in large part to the Nicholas gift, Nancy Nicholas Hall accommodates all functions of the school within a single building and meets the space requirements for research, creative endeavors, education, and outreach.
 The enlarged building also offers an inviting area for public events and interdisciplinary research.

 Phyllis M. Northway

-Phyllis M. Northway (‘48 BS, Home Economics Education) enjoyed an accomplished career as a University of Wisconsin Extension Home Economist with assignments in Marinette and Fond du Lac counties before moving to Kenosha County.
+Phyllis M. Northway (1926-2015) (BS 1948 Home Economics Education) enjoyed an accomplished career as a UW Extension Home Economist with assignments in Marinette and Fond du Lac counties before moving to Kenosha County.
 She taught high school home economics five years prior to starting in Extension.
 During her 25 years as the Kenosha County Extension Home Economist, Phyllis conducted educational programs on topics ranging from family relationships, nutrition, food safety and preservation to consumer education and financial management.
-She also worked with the 4-H Youth Program conducting training meetings for family living project leaders.
+She also worked with the 4-H Youth Program, training family living project leaders.
 In 1974, Phyllis served as president of the National Association of Extension Home Economists, only the second time in the association’s history someone from Wisconsin served in this capacity.
-Following her presidency she served as chair of the association’s first Public Policy Committee.
-She was well known for her work in developing leadership within the Extension homemaker organization and in 1987, was honored as one of Human Ecology’s distinguished alums.
+Following her presidency she was chair of the association’s first Public Policy Committee.
+Well known for her work in developing leadership within the Extension homemaker organization, in 1987 she was honored as one of Human Ecology’s distinguished alumni.
 Having worked in the public arena her entire career, Phyllis became acutely aware of the need for accurate, nonpartisan, research-based information for policy-makers.
-Her gift supports the School’s public policy research and outreach activities on behalf of children and families.
+Her gift supports the school’s public policy research and outreach activities on behalf of children and families.

 Jerry A. Goen Ohm